LONDON 2012 PARALYMPIC GAMES

 The Games were broadcast to over 100 countries and territories, the most ever.
 In the UK rights holder Channel 4 screened over 150 hours of live coverage, achieving record audiences.
 More than 11.2 million watched the Opening Ceremony - the channel's biggest audience of a decade - and most days the channel enjoyed the biggest audience share of all the main UK channels.
 Channel 4's coverage reached 39.9 million people - over 69% of the UK population.

 London 2012 was the first truly social and online Games.
-Throughout the course of the Games there were 1.3 million tweets mentioning 'Paralympic', 25 million people visited London 2012.com and over 5.8 million people upgraded to the London 2012 Paralympic App.
+Throughout the course of the Games there were 1.3 million tweets mentioning 'Paralympic', 25 million people visited London 2012.com and more than 5.8 million people downloaded the London 2012 Paralympic App.

-The IPC's Facebook following increased by 350% and there were 82.1 million views of its pages.
-Twitter followers grew by 50%.
+The IPC's Facebook following increased by 350 per cent and there were 82.1 million views of its pages.
+Twitter followers grew by 50 per cent.

 Samsung Bloggers, an innovative collaboration between the IPC, LOCOG and Samsung whereby many of the world's top athletes provided behind the scenes video blogs, also proved extremely popular.
 Over 600 video blogs were uploaded and were viewed by over 300,000 people.

-The Closing Ceremony was a spectacular affair with Coldplay, Jay-Z and Rihanna playing to a capacity crowd.
+The London 2012 Paralympics Closing Ceremony was a spectacular affair with Coldplay, Jay-Z and Rihanna playing to a capacity crowd.

 His Royal Highness Prince Edward the Earl of Wessex was present to witness a spectacular show that illustrated the four seasons.

 Paralympians Michael McKillop of Ireland, and Kenya’s Mary Nakhumicha Zakayo were given the Whang Youn Dai award for those exemplifying the spirit of the Games.